skivvyjs/skivvy/docs/the-skivvy-json-file.md

 The path where local tasks are loaded from, relative to the project root

-### `projectConfig` (default: `{}`)
+### `environment` (default: `{}`)

-Project-level configuration settings
+Environment configuration settings, keyed by environment name

+The default environment is named `"default"`

 ### `packageConfig` (default: `{}`)

-Package-level configuration settings, keyed by package name
+Package configuration settings, keyed by package name

 -

-See the [Configuring tasks](guide/02-configuring-tasks.md) guide for more information on how to work with project-level and package-level configuration.
+See the [Configuring tasks](guide/02-configuring-tasks.md) guide for more information on how to work with environment and package configuration.